ImperialSquid/zotero-zotts/docs/CONTRIBUTING.md

 5. You're ready to start!

 ## Adding Translations
-> [!NOTE]
-> Currently this is on hold since the very first version doesn't make use of localisation

 1. Navigate to addon > chrome > locale
 2. Copy the en-US folder